EXPLAINER: How dangerous is the Fukushima nuke plant today?

 TEPCO says the tanks’ 1.37 million ton storage capacity will be full in 2022.
 A government panel’s recommendation that the water be released into the sea is facing fierce opposition from local residents, especially fishermen concerned about further damage to the area’s reputation.
 A decision on that recommendation is pending.

-TEPCO and government officials say tritium, which is not harmful in small amounts, cannot be removed from the water, but all other isotopes selected for treatment can be reduced to safe levels for release.
+TEPCO and government officials say tritium, which is not harmful in small amounts, cannot be removed from the water, but all other radionuclides selected for treatment can be reduced to safe levels for release.
+Even so, they remain in the water, some scientists say, raises a concern about their impact on marine life from a long-term release.

 TEPCO has managed to cut the amount of contaminated water to one-third of what it used to be through a series of measures.